What must you see if you only have 48 hours in Dubai? The desert and the skyscrapers!

 - Top Tip: Remember when walking around Dubai to respect their rules; shoulders and knees to be covered and no kissing or display of affection.

-I hope you have enjoyed reading about Dubai, please share on Facebook and Pinterest so your friends and family can read too.
+I hope you have enjoyed reading what you must see if you only have 48 hours in Dubai, please share on Facebook and Pinterest so your friends and family can read too.
 Sharing is caring!

 Have you been to Dubai?
 What would you recommend doing?